MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/customize-apps.md

 [!INCLUDE [preview-feature](includes/preview-feature.md)]

- Microsoft Teams provides apps to improve the Teams experience.
+ Microsoft Teams provides app customization to enhance the Teams experience.
 Some app developers allow an app to be customized by the Teams admin.
-The admin can customize or rebrand the app based on the organizational needs from the Teams admin center **Manage apps** page.
+The admin can customize or rebrand the app properties based on the organizational needs using the Teams admin center **Manage apps** page.
 The details you can customize are:

-- short name
+- Short name
-- short description
+- Short description
-- full description
+- Full description
-- privacy policy URLs
+- Privacy policy URLs
-- website URL
+- Website URL
-- terms of use URLs
+- Terms of use URLs
-- color icon
+- Color icon
-- outline icon
+- Outline icon
-- accent color
+- Accent color

 See the [Teams Manifest schema](https://docs.microsoft.com/microsoftteams/platform/resources/schema/manifest-schema) for details about the fields that you can customize.

-> [!Note]
-> Changes to branding might require up to 24 hours for the users to see the changes.

 ## Customize the app's details